infinum/rails-handbook/Design Patterns/Form objects.md

-Form Objects are used to remove form-specific logic away from your ActiveRecord models into a separate class.
+Form objects are used to remove form-specific logic away from your ActiveRecord models into a separate class.

-With Form Objects we can:
+With form objects we can:

   * Decouple the form logic from your ActiveRecord models (i.e., refactor fat models)
   * Update multiple ActiveRecord models with a single form submission